Importing SPC & LVT Flooring to the USA — The Complete 2026 Guide

 Frequently Asked Questions

-CBP-compliant commercial invoice with correct HTS code, ISF data pack, FloorScore SCS-FS-05154, CARB 2 declaration, GREENGUARD Gold certificate, packing list with per-carton weight, and port routing recommendation — all included as standard.
+CBP-compliant commercial invoice with correct HTS code, ISF data pack, FloorScore SCS-FS-05154, statement of composite-wood non-applicability, GREENGUARD Gold certificate, packing list with per-carton weight, and port routing recommendation — all included as standard.
 FOB from US$3.80/m² · MOQ 800 sqm / SKU · Long Beach 18–22 days · Savannah 24–28 days · Houston 24–30 days.